-Sammies are perfectly optimized to withstand cold weather, with an incredibly efficient double coat that insulates them against freezing temperatures and an upturned mouth that prevents drool—and thus icicles—from forming at their mouth.
-Despite all this, Samoyeds are just as glad to lounge around as a family pet as they are to hold a job.
-And with their friendly nature and easy-to-please personalities, Sammies make excellent animal companions—provided they get plenty of love and attention.
+Sammies are perfectly optimized to withstand cold weather.
+They have an incredibly efficient double coat that insulates them against freezing temperatures, and their upturned mouths prevent drool—and thus, icicles—from forming at their lips.
+Despite their inherent hardiness, Samoyeds are just as glad to lounge around as a family pet as they are to perform a job.
+With their friendly nature and easy-to-please personalities, Sammies make excellent companion dogs provided they get plenty of love and attention.

-- Height: about 21 to 23.5 inches (male) or 19 to 21 inches (female)
+Height: 21 to 23.5 inches (males); 19 to 21 inches (females)

-- Life Expectancy: 12 to 14 years
+Life Span: 12 to 14 years

 Characteristics of the Samoyed